LouDnl/Youless-LS120-Python/README.md

 ## Run as service on linux
 - Instructions in [Systemd service on linux](docs/startupscript.md "Linux service instructions")
+- This uses environment variables as settings and omits any settings from the python scripts

 ## Unittesting:
 - All functions can be tested with unittests found in [test](tests "tests")